cloudmesh-community/hid-sp18-523/project-report/report.md

 running in outlet store can access these API enpoint regardless of language they are written in.
 This API also provides future sales prediction of specific item in given outlet based on historical transactions.
-This prediction information helps organization to mage their stock efficiently eventually reducing loss that occur either through over stocking or losing sales opportunity because of non availability of items.
+This prediction information helps organization to manage their stock efficiently eventually reducing loss that occur either through over stocking or losing sales opportunity because of non availability of items.